Mental load in relationships is that invisible to-do list you carry every day.

 It’s the grocery list running through your head during a Zoom meeting.
 It’s remembering the dentist appointment, the dog’s medication, your partner’s work stress, and still being the one to ask, “What’s the plan for dinner?”
-It’s constantly scanning the room and everyone’s emotions while trying to hold yourself together.

 The mental load in relationships is real.
 And it’s heavy.
 And for many, it goes unseen.